gradle/gradle/subprojects/docs/src/docs/release/notes.md

    - updating an API class without changing the ABI (application binary interface) will not result in the compilation of downstream dependencies.
 In particular: changing the implementation in a method body, renaming parameters, adding a private method, ... will not change the public API of a class, so classes depending on this API will not be recompiled.

+### Declaring dependencies that belong to an API

+The API of a JVM library consists of the API classes of the library, plus the API of dependent libraries that are defined as "exported" in the dependency specification.

+TODO: Expand this and provide a DSL example.

+### Model rules improvements

 #### Rules defined in build scripts can now declare input dependencies